ChenweWu/dp-viewmaker/README.md

 # DP-Viewmaker: Neural Obfuscation of Private Attributes in Medical Images

+## Currently, the repo contains code and evaluation for retinal images and Xrays on sex and age.
+We will keep cleaning and adding the code for experiments and visualization.

 ## 0) Background